xuankimtran/docs-1/pages/katalon-studio/docs/installing-webdriveragent-for-ios-devices.md

 > Requirements:
 >
-> * Download and install Xcode.
+> * Xcode installation.
 You can download it from the Apple developer website here: [Xcode 13](https://developer.apple.com/xcode/).
 >
-> * Download and install Appium.
+> * Appium installation.
 To learn more about installing Appium, you can follow the steps in the Appium document here: [Getting started](http://appium.io/docs/en/about-appium/getting-started/#installing-appium).

 In this article, we demonstrate how to configure the WebDriverAgent in Xcode to automate iOS devices.
 Follow these steps:

 ### Setting up the iOS device

-1. Any device that is to be enabled for development use with Xcode must be listed in your online Apple developer portal.
-To learn more about how to register your device in Apple Developer Portal, you can refer to wikiHow document here: [How to Add a New Device to Your Apple Developer Portal](https://www.wikihow.com/Add-a-New-Device-to-Your-Apple-Developer-Portal).
+1. Any device for development with Xcode must be listed in your online Apple developer portal.
+To learn more about registering your device in Apple Developer Portal, you can refer to wikiHow document here: [How to Add a New Device to Your Apple Developer Portal](https://www.wikihow.com/Add-a-New-Device-to-Your-Apple-Developer-Portal).
 2. Connect an iOS device to your computer via USB.
 3. On your iOS device, confirm that you trust this Mac on the **Trust This Computer** pop up.
-4. To enable **UI Automation** on the Device, navigate to **Settings > Developer**.
+4. To enable **UI Automation** on the device, navigate to **Settings > Developer**.
 In the **UI Automation** section, turn on the setting for **Enable UI Automation**.

 ### Configure the WebDriverAgent